 Want to contribute to a different project?
 You can choose a project to contribute to by answering a few questions about your skills.

-- BFGMiner - A modular miner.
+- BFGMiner - A modular miner, written in C.

 - bitcoinj - A library for SPV wallets, written in Java.